Sheikh Said rebellion

-The Sheikh Said rebellion (Serhildana Şêx Seîd; Şeyh Said İsyanı) was a Kurdish nationalist and Islamist rebellion in Southeast Anatolia in 1925 led by Sheikh Said and with support of the Azadî movement and local religious and feudal leaders against the newly-founded secular Turkish Republic.
-The rebellion was mostly led by Zaza speakers, but also gained support among some of the neighboring Kurmanji-speaking Kurds in the region.
+The Sheikh Said rebellion (Serhildana Şêx Seîd; Şeyh Said İsyanı) was a Kurdish nationalist and Islamist rebellion in Southeast Anatolia from February to March 1925 led by Sheikh Said and with support of the Azadî movement and local religious and feudal leaders against the newly-founded secular Republic of Turkey.
+The rebellion was mostly led by Zazas, but also gained support among some of the neighboring Kurmanji-speaking Kurds in the region.

 The religious and nationalist background of the Sheikh Said rebellion has been debated by the scholars.
 The rebellion was described as "the first large-scale nationalist rebellion by the Kurds" by Robert W. Olson.

 Background

 In the first years of the Turkish Republic, the Turkish state carried out modernist and nationalist reforms on its citizens including Kurdish minority.
 Mustafa Kemal Pasha, in his speech in Eskişehir on 14 January 1923 about the Mosul-Kirkuk area also addressed the Kurdish issue mentioning: the second issue is the problem of Kurdishness.
 The British wanted to establish a Kurdish state there (in northern Iraq).
 If they do, this thought spreads to the Kurds within our borders.
 To prevent this, we need to cross the border South.
-In the report the British spokesman sent to London on the 28 November 1919 he stated; "Even though we don't trust the Kurds, it is our interests to use them."
-The British Prime Minister Lloyd George, on the 19 May 1920 at the San Remo Conference stated that "the Kurds cannot survive without a large state behind them," he says, for the British policy towards the region said: "A new protective admission to all Kurds accustomed to the Turkish administration It will be difficult to bring the British interests to Mosul, where the Kurds live in the mountainous regions and Southern Kurdistan in which they live.
+In the report the British spokesman sent to London on the 28 November 1919 he allegedly stated; "Even though we don't trust the Kurds, it is our interests to use them."
+The British Prime Minister Lloyd George, on the 19 May 1920 at the San Remo Conference also allegedly stated that "the Kurds cannot survive without a large state behind them," he says, for the British policy towards the region said: "A new protective admission to all Kurds accustomed to the Turkish administration It will be difficult to bring the British interests to Mosul, where the Kurds live in the mountainous regions and Southern Kurdistan in which they live.
 It is thought that the region of Mosul could be separated from other parts and connected to a new independent Kurdistan State.
 However, it would be very difficult to resolve this issue by agreement.

 Mosul dispute between the UK and Turkey in Lausanne conference dealt with the bilateral talks, if this were to fail it was decided to have recourse the subject to the League of Nations.
 On 19 May 1924, the results of the negotiations in Istanbul could not be reached and Britain took the issue on 6 August 1924 to the League of Nations.
 The Sheikh Said uprising emerged during the days when British occupation forces declared martial law in northern Iraq, removed their officer's permits, and carried their troops to Mosul.
 In those days, the Colon of Ministers was increasingly under scrutiny, and a powerful British fleet was moving to Basra.